MCU Connection Guide

 Step 4: Configure the Main MCU ID

-Before starting configuration, ensure the toolboard is disconnected from the host or mainboard to avoid device identification conflicts.
+Before starting the configuration, ensure the connection between the toolboard and the host or mainboard is disconnected to avoid device identification conflicts.

-Reopen the printer.cfg file, find the serial: /tmp/klipper_host_mcu configuration line in the [mcu] section.
+Reopen the printer.cfg file and find the serial: /tmp/klipper_host_mcu configuration line in the [mcu] section.

 - USB Connection Configuration